HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-1.md

 **Prerequisites**:
 1. Basic knowledge of C++ (as long as you know C concepts, i.e. pointers, memory mangement, you will be fine).
-2. Basic knowledge of generic programming (especially C++ templates).
+2. Basic knowledge of generic programming (C++ templates).
 3. Understanding of the properties of an AVL tree.
 There are many resources online that you can look at.
+I will point you to some of them over the course of the tutorial.

-**Potential Optimization**: I am implementing the tree as a series of functions that are applied to the root node of the tree for code clarity.
-It may be better to create a tree class instead, so that you can provide a cleaner tree API to work with.
+I am implementing the tree as a series of functions that are applied to the root node of the tree, mostly for code clarity.

+**Potential Optimization**:  It may be better to create a tree class instead and hide logic so that you can provide a cleaner API.

 # Node Definition